 Or get overall information about all the duplicate files within the folders and subfolders.

 fdupes -m -r <directory path>

 File organization is a time-consuming process in and of itself.
-When you factor in the time and work it takes to organize your disorganized storage, you are looking at a few hours of wasted time and effort.
+When you factor in the time and work it takes to organize your disorganized storage, you look at a few hours of wasted time and effort.

 However, owing to applications like fdupes, identifying duplicate files and deleting them has never been easier or more efficient.
-The instructions in this article will provide you with multiple options on how you can treat your duplicate files.
+The instructions in this article will provide you with multiple options on how to treat your duplicate files.